CISecurity/CCPA-Docs/docs/source/CIS-CAT Pro Assessor Configuration Guide.md

 ## Microsoft Windows Endpoint Configuration ##

-WinRM
+- Connect to the instance either directly or through RDP
+- Copy the `configure-winrm-ccpa.ps1` script to the endpoint
+- When using an AWS instance, the public DNS name can be configured as the hostname:

+	`$hostname = (New-Object System.Net.WebClient).DownloadString("http://169.254.169.254/2011-01-01/meta-data/public-hostname")`
+- Or, uncomment the following line:

+	`$hostname = "[HOSTNAME-or-IPADDRESS]"`

+	and modify the value to an actual hostname or IP address.

+NOTE:  This hostname value will be configured as the CN in the created self-signed certificate which CCPA will use during authentication/authorization.
+If a certificate

 ## Unix/Linux Endpoint Configuration ##
-Make sure SSH is enabled, and that the machine hosting CIS-CAT Pro Assessor CLI has the ability to connect via SSH to the endpoint.
+CIS-CAT Pro Assessor assesses remote Unix/Linux targets via SSH connections.
+Ensure the target system can be accessed via SSH and that the user connecting to the remote target is either the `root` user or a user granted privileges to execute commands using `sudo`.

 ## Cisco Network Device Endpoint Configuration ##
+CIS-CAT Pro Assessor v4 can assess either the current running configuration of a Cisco network device, or an exported configuration file.

 ### Connecting to a Device ###
-Make sure SSH is enabled, and that the machine hosting CIS-CAT Pro Assessor CLI has the ability to connect via SSH to the endpoint.
+CIS-CAT Pro Assessor assesses Cisco network device targets via SSH connections.
+Ensure the target system can be accessed via SSH and that the user connecting to the remote target is a privileged user.
+When connecting to Cisco devices, CIS-CAT Pro Assessor will be configured to enter "privileged EXEC" mode, so any user connecting to the Cisco device via SSH must be granted appropriate permission to do so.

+### Exported Configuration File ###
 `show tech-support`

 ## Database Endpoint Configuration ##